san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/add_or_import_users/import_users_from_ldap.md

   - `SyncStream.exe healthcheck`
 - Add `--dump` to each command you run to save logs to a log file.
   - `SyncStream.exe sync --dump`
-- add `--log info` to each command you run to see more info.
+- Add `--log info` to each command you run to see more info.
   - `SyncStream.exe sync --log info`